jackdobinson/aopp_obs_toolchain/USAGE.md

 #### Module Arguments ####

 * `-o` or `--output_path`
   - Output fits file path.
-If not specified, it is same as the path to the input file with "_normalised" appended to the filename.
+If not specified, it is same as the path to the input file with "_deconv" appended to the filename.

 * `--plot`
   - If present, will show plots of the progress of the deconvolution